Loke-60000/Christina-7B/README.md

 ## Contact

-For any inquiries or potential collaborations, please feel free to reach out to us at lokman@viktorchondria.com.
-We are always excited to explore new possibilities and welcome your feedback.
+For any inquiries or potential collaborations, please feel free to reach out to us at lokman@viktorchondria.com .